 Gibraltar Border in Winter: Much Shorter Queues

 In summer, the Gibraltar border can back up to 30 to 60 minutes on peak weekends.
-In winter, waits of under 10 minutes are common on most days, and midweek crossings are often immediate.
+In winter, waits of under 10 minutes are common on most days, and midweek crossings are often near-immediate.
 If your main reason for being in La Linea is day trips to Gibraltar, winter gives you back a significant chunk of your day.

 What to Do in La Linea in Winter